vercel/swr-site/pages/docs/prefetching.en-US.md

 }
 ```

-Inside React, you can call `preload` in effects.
+Within React rendering tree, you can call `preload` in effects.

 ```jsx
 function App({ userId }) {